gkhulbe4/Solana-Token-Launcher/README.md

 - **Creation fees may vary** depending on Solana's network conditions and rent requirements.
 - Minting and ATA creation require the connected wallet to have the appropriate authorities.
 - All token interactions follow SPL token 2022 standards.
+- Your token will be created on the network specified by the RPC endpoint (e.g., devnet or mainnet).

 ---